Skip to main content

 Overview

 OpenSCAP is the open standard for automated security compliance scanning.
-It evaluates a system against machine-readable SCAP (Security Content Automation Protocol) content — including CIS Benchmarks, DISA STIGs, PCI-DSS, HIPAA, and ANSSI profiles.
-Scan results are produced as detailed HTML and XML reports that map each test to a specific compliance requirement.
-Xloud Cloud Platform ships OpenSCAP tooling on XOS and supports fleet-wide compliance scanning via the XDeploy automation pipeline.
-Scan reports can be forwarded to SIEM systems or stored as audit artifacts for regulatory reviews.
+It evaluates your system against machine-readable SCAP (Security Content Automation Protocol) content — including CIS Benchmarks, DISA STIGs, PCI-DSS, HIPAA, and ANSSI profiles.
+Each scan produces detailed HTML and XML reports that map every test to a specific compliance requirement.
+Xloud Platform ships OpenSCAP tooling on XOS and supports fleet-wide compliance scanning via the XDeploy automation pipeline.
+You can forward scan reports to SIEM systems or store them as audit artifacts for regulatory reviews.

 Prerequisites